-Although equally effective, this combination isn't as sophisticated as that found in the BEL Pro 500 or its electronic twin, the Escort Passport 9500ix, both of which have integral GPS.
+Although equally effective, this combination isn't as sophisticated as that found in the Escort Passport Max or the Escort Passport 9500ix, both of which have GPS.
 But it's a substantially less expensive alternative.

 In performance the BEL Pro 100 turned in very class-competitive scores, nearly identical to those of its forebear, the Vector 955.
 It lagged far behind on X band, not a big concern for anyone who doesn't drive in Ohio or New Jersey, where X-band radar remains in use by state police.

 It also trailed the Pro 200 by 20 percent in K-band range and by 12 percent in range against the commonly used 35.5 gigahertz (GHz) radar.
 The gap narrowed to 8 percent against the deadly Stalker Ka-band (34.7 GHz) radar where it delivered about half the range of the higher-end entries including the GPS-enabled BEL Pro 500 and the non-GPS Escort 8500 X50.